Ajatt-Tools/cropro/config.md

 * `tag_exported_cards` - tag cards in the other profile as `exported` so that you could easily find and delete them later.
 * `bad_fields` - contents of fields that contain these keywords won't be shown.
+* `allow_empty_search` - Search notes even if the search field is emtpy.
+May be slow.

 ---